EddyBess/RasendeRoboter/README.md

 There are a few errors, notably in the way the AI displays the solution.

+## Comments

+This project is not my most complete Python project.
+Indeed the goal of this project was more about learning graph traversal algorithm such as BFS oder A*.

-This project needs to be improved.
+It can be improve and will problably be when more freetime available This project needs to be improved.

 Possible AI improving techiques :